Norsewood

 Norsewood is a small rural settlement in the Tararua District and Manawatū-Whanganui region of New Zealand's North Island.
 The town is situated east of the Ruahine Mountain range and is located 20 kilometres northeast of Dannevirke.

 Geography

-The Norsewood area, as defined by Statistics New Zealand, covers 397.35 km², including the township and the surrounding rural hinterland.
+The Norsewood area, as defined by Statistics New Zealand, covers 397.35 km2, including the township and the surrounding rural hinterland.

-The source of the Manawatu River is located behind the settlement, at the end of Manawatu River Road, forming the natural boundary for the region and Hawke's Bay to the north.
+The source of the Manawatū River is located behind the settlement, at the end of Manawatu River Road, forming the natural boundary for the region and Hawke's Bay to the north.

 The village consists of two parts.
 Upper Norsewood features the town's main road, Coronation Street, a gift shop, a visitor's centre and a Pioneer Museum housed in an 1888 building.
 Lower Norsewood, located 1 km to the south, features Hovding Street and Norsewear, a company which provides woolen garments in Norwegian designs.

 Upper and Lower Norsewood lie on either side of State Highway 2.